submariner-io/submariner-website/src/content/getting-started/quickstart/openshift/rhos/_index.md

 ---
 date: 2020-02-21T13:36:18+01:00
-title: "On OpenStack"
+title: "Hybrid OpenStack and AWS"
-weight: 20
+weight: 50
 ---

-This quickstart guide covers the necessary steps to deploy two OpenShift Container Platform (OCP) clusters one deployed on OpenStack and one on aws with full stack automation, also known as installer-provisioned infrastructure (IPI).
+This quickstart guide covers the necessary steps to deploy two OpenShift Container Platform (OCP) clusters: one on AWS and the other one on OpeStack, both with full stack automation, also known as installer-provisioned infrastructure (IPI).
 Once the OpenShift clusters are deployed, we deploy Submariner with Service Discovery to interconnect the two clusters.
 Note that this guide focuses on Submariner deployment on clusters with non-overlapping Pod and Service CIDRs.
-For connecting clusters with overlapping CIDRs, please refer to the
-[Submariner with Globalnet guide](../globalnet/).
+For connecting clusters with overlapping CIDRs, please refer to the [Submariner with Globalnet guide](../globalnet/).

 {{< include "/resources/shared/openshift/setup_openshift_openstack.md" >}}